-Takeaways: Trump’s big primary defeat; scandals for the win
+Takeaways: Trump’s big defeat; election denial backfiring

 Trump did notch some wins Tuesday.
 They came with baggage, but that didn’t seem to stop them.

-Former football great Herschel Walker, Trump’s pick for U.S. Senate in Georgia, dominated the Republican challengers in his primary.
+Former football great Herschel Walker, Trump’s pick for U.S. Senate in Georgia, dominated his Republican challengers.
 Party leaders had first shied away from him because of his checkered history.

 Walker, in his autobiography, admits struggling with mental illness.
 His ex-wife said that during their marriage he held a gun to her head and threatened to kill her.
-She later obtained a restraining order against him after he reportedly threatened her for dating other men.
 He claimed to have founded a chicken processing company employing hundreds but reported only eight workers when applying for a loan during the coronavirus pandemic.
-He lied about founding a charity to help veterans get aid with mental health — he actually is paid $300,000 a year to work as a spokesperson for a for-profit company that others founded to recruit veterans for mental health care.
+He lied about founding a charity to help veterans get aid with mental health.

-Eventually even Republican Senate leader Mitch McConnell ended up embracing Walker as the party’s best chance to oust Democratic U.S. Sen. Raphael Warnock.
+But eventually even Republican Senate leader Mitch McConnell ended up embracing Walker as the party’s best chance to oust Democratic U.S. Sen. Raphael Warnock.
 The bet is that voters won’t care as much about scandals in post-Trump America.

-That theory certainly got a boost Tuesday in Texas, too.
+That theory certainly got a boost Tuesday in Texas.
 Republican Attorney General Ken Paxton was indicted in 2015 on securities fraud charges and is still awaiting trial.
 He’s under investigation for corruption by the FBI and by the state bar of Texas for his role in trying to overturn the 2020 presidential election.
 Yet he easily won his primary against Land Commissioner George P. Bush, powered by his ability to use his office to cater to conservative causes by, for example, investigating the parents of transgender children.

 Back in Georgia, firebrand Rep. Marjorie Taylor Greene won her Republican primary, shrugging off challengers who complained Greene was giving the party a bad name by engaging in Holocaust denial and other headline-grabbing, bombastic behavior.
-Unlike Madison Cawthorn, a provocative congressman who lost his GOP primary in North Carolina last week, Greene didn’t change districts, have a long string of personal scandals or infuriate Washington Republicans by alleging they participate in orgies.

 Trump set the model in 2016, and his followers are perfecting it — never let a scandal get in the way of winning an election.